 You can right-click a slider to reset to the default value.
-You can use the Edit Brush is offect onto specific areas of your image.
-You can use the Gradient tool is to transition this effect across specific areas of your image.
-You can use the Radial Gradient tool is to apply effects around, or directly to, a center point.
+You can use the Edit Brush to paint this effect onto specific areas of your image.
+You can use the Gradient tool to transition this effect across specific areas of your image.
+You can use the Radial Gradient tool to apply effects around, or directly to, a center point.